How to take care of someone with Amyotrophic Lateral Sclerosis?

 Continuous Medical Care

-• Regular Medical Checkups: To monitor the progression of ALS and manage symptoms.
+• Regular Medical Checkups: To monitor the progression of Amyotrophic Lateral Sclerosis Symptoms.

 • Medication Management: To address symptoms like muscle stiffness, cramps, or excess saliva.